theRealAph/ScopeLocals/README.md

 With Project Loom's virtual threads you can keep your beloved thread-per-request model.
 Wouldn't it be terrible if virtual threads carried over the thread locals heavyweight model of inheritability?

-Platform Threads are:

-* Long-running
-* Heavyweight
-* Pooled

-Virtual Threads are:

-* Short-running
-* Lightweight
-* Singular (?)

-It would certainly be useful for these numerous cheap and plentiful threads to be able to access some context from their parent.
-For example, they may share a logger on an output stream.
-Perhaps they may share some kind of security policy too.

-For such uses we want sharing, but we do not want mutability.
-It should be popssible for a child thread to share its parent's context, but it's not necessary to mutate it.
-In contrast, thread local variables assume mutability.
-While it makes sese for a parent to share context with a million children, it makes no sense at all for them to maintain mutable copies of it.

 ### Extents